 I have no idea how you'd go about making a mattress yourself and yes I agree that they are expensive.
 We need a new one ourselves and I cringe at the cost but considering how long they last....or atleast a good one lasts a long time I suppose it is money well spent.
 You get what you pay for I suppose.
 You can buy a cheap one and have backaches and be replacing it in a few years.
 I suppose what you could do is buy a blow up mattress and put on top of your box springs.
 Those do not cost a lot of money.
 I can't imagine trying to make a mattress yourself and what a homemade mattress would be like to sleep on.
 Sorry, I know I am not really giving you any help.
 Perhaps someone will have an idea tho.
 Good luck!

 Ever checked out the garage sales, newspaper ads, salvation army ect.?
 Unless you have to get it brand new - you might find a good deal.
-Especially when people have to move - alot of the time it is easier and less expensive to sell cheap than storage and moving it.

 Go to Freecycle.com and look for your area.
 Lots of people give things away.
 You can post.